NREL/HPC/applications/spark/README.md

 or PowerShell.
 ```
 $ export COMPUTE_NODE=<your-compute-node-name>
 $ ssh -L 4040:$COMPUTE_NODE:4040 -L 8080:$COMPUTE_NODE:8080 -L 8889:$COMPUTE_NODE:8889 $USER@eagle.hpc.nrel.gov
 ```
 Open the link in your browser and start a new notebook.
 Connect to the Spark session by entering this text into a cell.
 ```
 from pyspark.sql import SparkSession
-spark = SparkSession.builder.appName("my_session").getOrCreate()
+spark = SparkSession.builder.appName("my_app").getOrCreate()
 ```